pat-jpnk/Patricks-Notes/aws/webhosting.md

-        database, load balancing, includes option to transfer to EC2 instance, can be integrated with 90+ aws services via Amazon VPC peering, supports many operating systems and web stacks, including common set-ups like WordPress, Drupal, Magneto, etc...
+        database, load balancing, includes option to transfer to EC2 instance, can be integrated with 90+ aws services via Amazon VPC peering, supports many operating systems and web stacks, including common set-ups like WordPress, Drupal, Magneto, LAMP, etc...

 (amplify)
-- => has built-in support for static site generators (e.g. gatsby, jekyll) and for SPA-frameworks (react, angular, vue), can be used to deplo SPA with serverless backend, application can be deployed from code repository,cinlcudes support for native and non-native mobile platform
+- => has built-in support for static site generators (e.g. gatsby, jekyll) and for SPA-frameworks (react, angular, vue), can be used to deploy SPA with serverless backend, application can be deployed from code repository,cinlcudes support for native and non-native mobile platform